 When you read historical accounts, the speed that latent anti-Semitism surfaced and pervaded Europe can easily be missed.
 In his soft-spoken manner, what the Holocaust survivor conveyed was like a lightning bolt that shocked me to the core.

-The environment of pre-World War II Czechoslovakia teaches that attitudes toward the Jewish people can change overnight.
+The environment in Europe prior to World War II teaches that attitudes toward the Jewish people can change overnight.
 When Jewish families were herded into ghettos and deported to death camps, few Christians came to their aid.

 The tragic reality is that when Hitler targeted the Jewish people, the faith community covered their eyes while plugging their noses to the stench of the cremation ovens.
 That the Nazis were obsessed with record keeping and marked victims with correlating tattoos is proof, however, that the Holocaust is historical fact revisionists cannot erase.

-Standing with Israel today requires more than hype and effusive words.
-Our speech must be coupled with action to do all in our power to aid God’s Chosen People who are not just the victims of anti-Semitic rhetoric, but premeditated attacks that hit shockingly close to home.
+Our speech must be coupled with action to do all in our power to aid God’s Chosen People who are not just the victims of anti-Semitic rhetoric, but lethal premeditated attacks.

-Every January 27, We Remember the atrocities of the Holocaust to affirm our resolve to stand in solidarity with the Jewish people every day.
-A solid grasp of God’s Word leaves no other choice.
+Every January 27, we remember the atrocities of the Holocaust to affirm our resolve to stand in solidarity with the Jewish people every day going forward.
+For biblically authentic Christians, a solid grasp of God’s Word leaves no other choice (Gen. 12:3).

-Copyright © Charles E. McCracken 2019, devotional comments.
+Copyright © 2018 Charles E. McCracken, comments only.
 Repost/Reprint with permission.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.